clement-igonet/llm/README.md

 [TOC]

-This page exposes steps to make run a coding assistane on your VSCode/VSCodium.
+This page exposes steps to make run a coding assistant on your VSCode/VSCodium.

 # First try